Mario-Hero/Oui-Lookup-Generator/README_EN.md

 ## Usage

 Run `python main.py rust` or `python main.py cpp`, it will download [oui.txt](http://standards-oui.ieee.org/oui/oui.txt) and translate the code, output them to `output/` folder.
+The program will read the arguments given to program, and output the factory name.
+If it can't find, it will output `unknown`.

 Rust needs this dependency:

 ```toml
 [dependencies]